 G-2.
-Continue to provide all areas of the community with a high level of fire, police, and emergency medical response services.
+Continue to provide all areas of the community with a high level of fire, police, and emergency medical response services, while also adapting to the challenges of climate change.

 Providing a high level of fire, police, and emergency medical response services is crucial for ensuring the safety and well-being of Guilderland residents.
 These services safeguard lives and property by promptly addressing incidents such as fires, criminal activity, and medical emergencies.
 An effective emergency response system contributes to community resilience, fostering a sense of security and trust.
-Therefore, the Town should continue to evaluate coverage areas, response times, and staffing levels of these departments so that the necessary fiscal allocations can be made to ensure reliable service.
+Therefore, the Town should continue to evaluate coverage areas, response times, and staffing levels of these departments so that the necessary fiscal allocations can be made to ensure reliable service while addressing the challenge of climate change.
+This includes enhancing training for emergency personnel to prepare for extreme weather events, such as floods and heatwaves, which can strain resources and impact response times.